 Generally, OVC prepares final artwork.
-If your grant or contract requires you to prepare camera ready art, check with your grant or project manager for our production standards (e.g., slipcovers, cases, labels, disclaimer use and placement, logos).
+If your grant or contract requires you to prepare camera-ready art, check with your grant or project manager for OVC's production standards (e.g., slipcovers, cases, labels, disclaimer use and placement, logos).
 This applies whether or not the product will be printed or uploaded by OVC or the grantee.

-OVC posts clips of the videos it offers online and, in some cases, other brief videos (e.g., NCVRW PSAs).
-In most cases, OVC uses the files you submitted as part of your DVD submission package to create the promotional clip.
+OVC posts clips of the videos it offers online and on YouTube and, in some cases, posts the full-length videos (e.g., public service announcements).
+OVC uses the files you submit as part of your DVD submission package to create the promotional clip.
 If you are creating your own clip, or if your full video will be online only, you will need to submit the following files to OVC:

-Fact sheets describe OVC's major programs and services in a brief format.
-Many of the subjects they summarize will be covered in more detail in other, longer format publications.
+Fact sheets briefly describe OVC's major programs and services in a succinct format.
+Their subject matter will often be covered in more detail in other, longer-format publications.
 They may be available in print to facilitate distribution.

 Guides (e.g., replication guides, resource guides, handbooks) emphasize the practical implementation of demonstration projects, pilot programs, tools, and other systematic service enhancements, offering service providers and allied professionals specific strategies and actions.

-Multimedia (DVDs, CD-ROMs) enhances public awareness of victim-related issues and provides information about training and technical assistance and promising practices to victim service providers and allied professionals who assist victims of crime.
+Multimedia Products (DVDs, CD-ROMs) enhance public awareness of victim-related issues and provide information about training and technical assistance and promising practices to victim service providers and allied professionals who assist victims of crime.

 Public awareness kits increase awareness of victims' rights and issues and promote services that assist victims.
-Components may include fact sheets; ideas to interest local news media; reproducible art for print ads, posters, and fliers; and public service announcements.
+Components may include fact sheets, ideas of interest to local news media, public service announcements, and reproducible art for print ads, posters, and fliers.

-Training curricula contain materials for teaching victim service professionals how to enhance their capability to serve crime victims.
-Training packages include the following: participant manuals that describe basic concepts and specific practice-related information; and trainer's manuals that include material in the participant manual along with annotated source material, lesson plans and objectives, and notes on audiovisual aids.
+Training curricula contain materials for teaching victim service professionals how to enhance their capacity to serve crime victims.
+Training packages include participant manuals, which describe basic concepts and specific practice-related information, and trainer's manuals, which include material in the participant manual along with annotated source material, lesson plans and objectives, and notes on audiovisual aids.

-Use the active voice.
-Active voice uses fewer words and is clearer.
+Use active voice.
+Active voice uses fewer words and is more easily understood.
+For example:

 |The rights of victims have gone unrecognized by the criminal justice system for a long time.||The criminal justice system did not recognize victims' rights for a long time.|

 Use short words.
-Don't use a long word or phrase when a short one delivers the same message.
-Examples
+Don't use long words or phrases when short ones deliver the same message.
+For example

 Use short sentences.
 Make your point, then move on.
 Long sentences with many commas are difficult to read.

 Avoid jargon.
-Steer clear of terminology specific to a field unless the intended audience is only members of the field.
+Steer clear of terminology specific to a field unless the intended audience is members of the field only.

 Whenever possible, include links to cited works.

-We will format all citations according to OVC guidelines once we receive your document; we would appreciate receiving a consistent citation style to speed up the formatting process.
-It is imperative that complete and accurate citations are provided.
+OVC will format all citations in your document according to OVC guidelines; therefore, using a consistent citation style will expedite the formatting process.
+It is imperative that you provide complete and accurate citations.
 Incomplete information will delay the publication of your product.

 In addition, always remember to use good grammar and punctuation.
 Correct grammar is essential to establishing and maintaining online credibility.

-For more guidance, check out the guidelines at www.usability.gov.
+For more guidance, check out the guidelines at Usability.gov.

 Write for the "Scan Reader"